Eleanor Rae: Major works

 Rae co-authored the book Created in Her Image: Models of the Feminine Divine.
-Beginning in 1995, Rae has published a quarterly newsletter Weaving the Connections on various women’s issues.
+Beginning in 1995, Rae has published a quarterly newsletter Weaving the Connections on various women's issues.

-Created in Her Image: Models of the Feminine Divine (Summary)
+Created in Her Image: Models of the Feminine Divine

 Eleanor Rae uses her feminist perspective, spirituality, and her social concerns to put forth a book that explains the powers of the feminist divine.
 The book outlines the role that psychology has played in feminism and how it will also play a role going forward.

-Women, the Earth, the Divine (Summary)
+Women, the Earth, the Divine

 Rae puts together three topics of concern in this 1994 novel.
 The novel focuses on rediscovering feminine principle that is a not a result of male view.
 Instead, Rae uses real world experiences from women.
-She ties together eco feminism with religion and relates them to real world issues.
-The novel examines western tendencies to ignore women's voices and peoples ability to over look women's capabilities across various subjects.
+She ties together ecofeminism with religion and relates them to real world issues.
+The novel examines western tendencies to ignore women's voices and peoples ability to overlook women's capabilities across various subjects.
 Rae compares the feminine principle with four major religions, Islam, Buddhism, Hinduism, and Judaism.